 3 What is your experience in flagging content, or offerings of goods or services you deemed illegal to online platforms and/or other types of online intermediary services?
 Please explain in what capacity and through what means you flag content.

-4 If applicable, what costs does your organisation incur in such activities?

-5 Have you encountered any issues, in particular, as regards illegal content or goods accessible from the EU but intermediated by services established in third countries?
+(3000 character(s) maximum) 4 If applicable, what costs does your organisation incur in such activities?
+(3000 character(s) maximum) 5 Have you encountered any issues, in particular, as regards illegal content or goods accessible from the EU but intermediated by services established in third countries?
 If yes, how have you dealt with these?

-6 If part of your activity is to send notifications or orders for removing illegal content or goods or services made available through online intermediary services, or taking other actions in relation to content, goods or services, please explain whether you report on your activities and their outcomes:

-- Yes, through regular transparency reports

-- Yes, through reports to a supervising authority

-- Yes, upon requests to public information

-- Yes, through other means.
-Please explain

-- No , no such reporting is done

-8 Does your organisation access any data or information from online platforms?

-- Yes, data regularly reported by the platform, as requested by law - Yes, specific data, requested as a competent authority - Yes, through bilateral or special partnerships - On the basis of a contractual agreement with the platform - Yes, generally available transparency reports

-- Yes, through generally available APIs (application programme interfaces) - Yes, through web scraping or other independent web data extraction approaches - Yes, because users made use of their right to port personal data - Yes, other.
-Please specify in the text box below - No

-10 What sources do you use to obtain information about users of online platforms and other digital services - such as sellers of products online, service providers, website holders or providers of content online?
+(3000 character(s) maximum) • If part of your activity is to send notifications or orders for removing illegal content or goods or services made available through online intermediary services, or taking other actions in relation to content, goods or services, please explain whether you report on your activities and their outcomes: ☐ Yes, through regular transparency reports ☐ Yes, through reports to a supervising authority ☐ Yes, upon requests to public information ☐ Yes, through other means.
+Please explain ☐ No, no such reporting is done 3 Does your organisation access any data or information from online platforms?
+Yes, data regularly reported by the platform, as requested by law Yes, specific data, requested as a competent authority Yes, through bilateral or special partnerships On the basis of a contractual agreement with the platform Yes, generally available transparency reports Yes, through generally available APIs (application programme interfaces) Yes, through web scraping or other independent web data extraction approaches Yes, because users made use of their right to port personal data Yes, other.
+Please specify in the text box below No 0 What sources do you use to obtain information about users of online platforms and other digital services - such as sellers of products online, service providers, website holders or providers of content online?
 For what purpose do you seek this information?
+(3000 character(s) maximum)

-11 Do you use WHOIS information about the registration of domain names and related information?
+11 Do you use WHOIS information about the registration of domain names and related information? □ Yes □ No ☐ I don't know 13 How valuable is this information for you? ☆☆☆☆ Please rate from 1 star (not particularly important) to 5 (extremely important) ( 14 Do you use or ar you aware of alternative sources of such data?

-- Yes

-- 🔍 No

-- I don't know

-13 How valuable is this information for you?

-Please rate from 1 star (not particularly important) to 5 (extremely important)

-14 Do you use or ar you aware of alternative sources of such data?
 Please explain.

-A. Measures taken against illegal goods, services and content online shared by users

-1 What systems, if any, do you have in place for addressing illegal activities conducted by the users of your service (sale of illegal goods -e.g. a counterfeit product, an unsafe product, prohibited and restricted goods, wildlife and pet trafficking - dissemination of illegal content or illegal provision of services)?

-A notice-and-action system for users to report illegal activities

-- A dedicated channel through which authorities report illegal activities - Cooperation with trusted organisations who report illegal activities, following a fast-track assessment of the notification - A system for the identification of professional users ('know your customer') - A system for penalising users who are repeat offenders - A system for informing consumers that they have purchased an illegal good, once you become aware of this - Multi-lingual moderation teams - Automated systems for detecting illegal activities.
-Please specify the detection system and the type of illegal content it is used for - Other systems.
-Please specify in the text box below - No system in place
+(3000 character(s) maximum) The following questions are targeted at online intermediaries.
+A. Measures taken against illegal goods, services and content online shared by users 1 What systems, if any, do you have in place for addressing illegal activities conducted by the users of your service (sale of illegal goods - e.g. a counterfeit product, an unsafe product, prohibited and restricted goods, wildlife and pet trafficking - dissemination of illegal content or illegal provision of services)? ☐ A notice-and-action system for users to report illegal activities □ A dedicated channel through which authorities report illegal activities ☐ Cooperation with trusted organisations who report illegal activities, following a fast-track assessment of the notification ☑ A system for the identification of professional users ('know your customer') ☑ A system for penalising users who are repeat offenders oxtimes A system for informing consumers that they have purchased an illegal good, once you become aware of this ☑ Multi-lingual moderation teams ☐ Automated systems for detecting illegal activities.
+Please specify the detection system and the type of illegal content it is used for Other systems.
+Please specify in the text box below □ No system in place 2 Please explain (5000 character(s) maximum):